 The majority of our properties are attained through the City, specifically the Redevelopment Authority (RDA), the Philadelphia Housing Development Corporation (PHDC) and Philadelphia Housing Authority (PHA).

 Habitat also benefits from donated properties from individuals and estates.
-If you are interested in donating property, please contact our Director of Project Planning, Jon Musselman at email@example.com or 215.765.6000 x25.
+If you are interested in donating property, please contact Steve Blunt, our Director of Project Planning at firstname.lastname@example.org or 215.765.6000 x25.

 What type of houses does Habitat Philadelphia build?

 Habitat Philadelphia builds and rehabilitates row homes, typically with two or three bedrooms.
 With our new construction projects, we make every effort to have the architectural design match the blocks where we are building.
 Whether the home is a rehabilitated or newly constructed, two bedrooms or three, all homes are built with care for the family who will be living there and for the neighborhood where it is located.

 Are Habitat Philadelphia homes green?

 YES!
 Building green is inherent in Habitat Philadelphia’s mission of providing decent, affordable housing for all.
 Sustainable housing is not only better for the environment; it is more economical for our families and has a positive social impact on the communities where we build.
 Learn more about our Green Building practices here.